Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Introduction

 The paper is organized as follows.
 Section~\ref{Background} presents the background related to the hardware and the context.
 Section~\ref{RNS} discusses the arithmetic aspects of our implementation.
-We present several matrix formats and their corresponding implementations in Section~\ref{SpM formats}.
+We present several matrix formats and their corresponding implementations in Sections~\ref{SpM formats}.
+We discuss in Section~\ref{sec::adaptation large integers} how to adapt these implementations over large fields.
 We compare the results of different implementations run on NVIDIA GPUs in Section~\ref{results}, and present optimizations based on hardware considerations in Section~\ref{optimizations}.
 Section~\ref{soft} discusses our reference software implementation.
-Section~\ref{Linear Algebra} describes how our implementation have contributed on solving the linear algebra step of the FFS algorithm in GF($2^{619}$) and GF($2^{809}$).
-Finally, Section~\ref{conclusion} concludes the paper.